Tony goes west after offing Chris.

 AJ’s disturbing storyline continues here.
 In the previous episode, he took part in the assault on young Victor who was behind on a debt.
 Apparently Victor had to have some toes amputated.
 AJ and Jason Parisi mock and laugh at “Long John Shithead” (obviously a reference to Treasure Island’s one-legged Long John Silver) as Victor walks by on crutches.
 (The image of the young man on crutches reiterates the irony of the previous episode’s title: “Walk Like a Man.”)

 In the current episode, AJ takes part in another assault, this time against a young Somalian student.
 But he doesn’t actually punch or kick the guy, he only watches with mute intensity.
 We’ve seen AJ have creepy responses to violence before.
 In his essay, “Christopher, Osama and AJ: Contemporary Narcissism and Terrorism in The Sopranos,” Jason Jacobs writes that AJ “stands on, passively watching, and we are invited to speculate on the nature of his involvement: Is he repulsed as we are or is he fascinated?
 The film style deliberately avoids defining his response for us.”
-Jacobs uses examples from “All Due Respect,” “Walk Like a Man” and the current hour:
+Jacobs finds examples of AJ’s creepy responses in “All Due Respect,” “Walk Like a Man” and the current hour:

 Does AJ have a dead streak (as his mother asked in 6.11 “Cold Stones”) in him?
 It’s very possible.
 He seemed to enjoy watching the fight that took place in front of him last season in “All Due Respect.”
 He seemed almost excited watching Victor get maimed in the previous episode.
 But it’s difficult to discern what’s going on in his head as watches the Somalian get attacked.
 In his therapist’s office later on, he doesn’t bring up the attack specifically but he does paraphrase Rodney King (another black man who was famously beaten by a group of white men): “Why can’t we all just get along?”
 AJ is clearly distraught in a serious way.
 He tells his doctor that the world is fucked up, “people walk around like this is all something” but they’re blind to the reality of things—they don’t see how screwed up and empty everything really is.
 AJ is sliding toward a major depressive episode.